JSRocksHQ/jsrockshq.github.io/src/posts/en/javascript-iterables-and-iterators.md

 ## Iterators

 Iterator objects are objects that implement the [Iterator interface](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-iterator-interface).
 That is, iterator objects must have a `next` method that returns a result object in the `{ value: Any, done: Boolean }` format.
-The first call to `.next()` returns the result of the first iteration (e.g. the 0th item in an array).
+The first call to the `next` method returns the result of the first iteration (e.g. the item at 0th index in an array).
 The `done` property signals when the iterator has been exhausted and no more values are available.

 Here is some code to illustrate iterators: